kripanshu-1/Energy-management-of-Parallel-Hybrid-Electric-Vehicle/README.md

 Project: Energy Management of Parallel Hybrid Electric Vehicle using Predictive Control Strategy (Model predicitve control)

-Project Description
+Project Description:
 This project focuses on energy management strategies for parallel hybrid electric vehicles (HEVs) using Model Predictive Control (MPC).
 The primary objective is to minimize fuel consumption while ensuring battery charge sustainment and respecting system constraints.
 The control strategy balances the power distribution between the electric motor and the internal combustion engine (ICE) using MPC.
 Simulink models and MATLAB scripts were used for the implementation and testing of the proposed strategy.
 The performance was validated using standard drive cycles (NEDC and FTP-75), emphasizing the trade-off between energy efficiency and computational complexity.

-Toolbox Required to Run the Model
+Toolbox Required to Run the Model:
 DSP System Toolbox; MATLAB;Model Predictive Control Toolbox; Simulink;Stateflow

-Files and Their Functionality
+Files and Their Functionality:
 File 1: QSS_Toolbox.zip
 Contains all the subsystems, including Drive-cycle, Vehicle, Manual Gearbox, Electric Motor, and Combustion Engine.
 File 2: Initial_Data.mat